dPys/PyNets/docs/usage.rst

    the container <https://github.com/singularityware/singularity/issues/445>`_.
    Because of this your host libraries (such as nipype) could be accidentally used instead of the ones inside the container - if they are included in ``PYTHONPATH``.
-   To avoid such situation we recommend using the ``--cleanenv`` singularity flag in production use.
+   To avoid such situation we sometimes recommend using the ``--cleanenv`` singularity flag in production use.
 For example: ::

-      singularity run --no-home --cleanenv '~/pynets_latest-2016-12-04-5b74ad9a4c4d.img' \
+      singularity run --cleanenv --no-home_clust_est '~/pynets_latest-2016-12-04-5b74ad9a4c4d.img' \
         pynets /outputs \
         -p 1 -mod 'partcorr' 'corr' -min_thr 0.20 -max_thr 1.00 -step_thr 0.10 -sm 0 2 4 -hp 0 0.028 0.080
         -ct 'ward' -k 100 200 -cm '/outputs/triple_net_ICA_overlap_3_sig_bin.nii.gz' \